rajpatel2435/rajpatel2435/README.md

 # 💫 About Me:
-I am a passionate web developer with 1+ year of experience in WordPress, JavaScript,Next JS, and MERN Stack .<br>I specialize in creating high-quality web applications, improving businesses' digital presence and performance, and solving complex problems.
-I am also a dedicated teacher and trainer, helping others to learn and improve their skills in coding and web development.<br> In addition to my professional work, I am an open-source enthusiast who is always looking for ways to contribute to the community.
-I am a lifelong learner and strive to continuously improve my skills and knowledge.
+I am a passionate web developer with 1+ year of experience in WordPress, JavaScript,Next JS, and MERN Stack .<br>I specialize in creating high-quality web applications, improving businesses' digital presence and performance, and solving complex problems.<br> In addition to my professional work, I am an open-source enthusiast who is always looking for ways to contribute to the community. <br>I am a lifelong learner and strive to continuously improve my skills and knowledge.

 ## 🌐 Socials: